-Remark 1.32.
-In Appendix C we provide Patterson-Sullivan's construction.
-However it results only with $conformal^$ measures, the property weaker than conformal, see (C.2) and (C.3).
-Their use will yield a different conformal pressure $P{\text{conf}}^(t)$ .
-In Appendix C we shall discuss its relation to P(K,t) for all real t.
+Remark 1.30.
+In Appendix C we provide Patterson-Sullivan's constructions.
+However they result only with conformal\ measures, the property weaker than conformal, see (C.2).
+Their use will yield a different conformal pressure $P^{\text{conf}}(t)$ .
+In Appendix C we shall discuss its relation to P(K, t) for all real t.

 1.5.
-Non-uniformly hyperbolic interval maps.
+Topological Collet-Eckmann maps.